 Chicago Water Tower

 This downtown landmark has a tragic history.
-Located along The Magnificent Mile, this striking Gothic Revival building is home to a large water pump intended to draw water from Lake Michigan.
+Located along The Magnificent Mile, the Historic Water Tower is a striking Gothic Revival building that was designed to be home to a large water pump intended to draw water from Lake Michigan.

 This iconic limestone building was one of the few to survive the devastating Great Chicago Fire of 1871, but it wan’t devoid of tragedy.
 History holds that as the flames raged, one brave worker stayed behind to tirelessly man the pumps.
 As the fire inched ever closer, and with no salvation in sight, he retreated to the upper floors of the tower where he hung himself.
 Multiple reports have claimed that a shadowy figure can be seen in the tower’s top floor windows.